• Skip to main content

 But rest assured, this works perfectly any time of year- just use frozen berries!

 This post may contain affiliate links, which means I may receive a small commission if you click and purchase from the link (at no cost to you!).
-See full affiliate information here.
+See full privacy policy, disclosure, and affiliate information here.

 🛒 Ingredients